nomeata/containers-verified/README.md

 code that we verified (e.g. different bit-widths).

-To learn more about what exactly has been verified, and how wide the formalization gap is, read our paper (which we are currenty writing).
+To learn more about what exactly has been verified, and how wide the formalization gap is, see the paper “Ready, Set, Verify!
+Applying hs-to-coq to non-trivial Haskell code” by Joachim Breitner, Antal Spector-Zabusky, Yao Li, Christine Rizkallah, John Wiegley and Stephanie Weirich.

 The long-term maintenance plan for this package is not fleshed out yet, and certainly depends on user-demand.
 Let us know your needs!
-(And your abilities to contribute...)
+(And your technical or financial abilities to contribute...)